-- URLs Don’t Match - Place your mouse over the link in the e-mail message.
-If the URL displayed in the window of your browser is not exactly the same as the text of the link provided in the message, run.
+- URLs Don’t Match - Place your mouse pointer over the link in the email message.
+If the URL displayed in the window of your browser is not exactly the same as the text of the link provided in the message, DON'T CLICK THE LINK.
 It’s probably a fake.
 Sometimes the URLs do match and the URL is still a fake.
 Before you click, look for other clues in the message like the use of a secure connection (SSL – https://).

 - Avoid the Obvious- “Official” messages that contain misspellings, poor grammar and/or punctuation errors are dead-giveaways – assume those are fake.
-And, of course, if you don’t have a Wachovia credit card, for example, don’t respond to a request for information for card holders!
+And, of course, if you don’t have a Wells Fargo credit card, for example, don’t respond to a request for information for card holders!